fhoeben/hsac-fitnesse-fixtures/README.md

 ## Fixture developer installation:
 Import this project in your favorite Java IDE (with Maven support).

-To start FitNesse: have the IDE execute `mvn compile exec:exec`.
+To start FitNesse: have the IDE execute `mvn compile dependency:copy-dependencies exec:exec`.
 The port used by FitNesse can be controlled by changing the `fitnesse.port` property's value in pom.xml.
 FitNesse will be available at `http://localhost:<fitnesse.port>/`, example usage of the symbols and fixtures can be seen in `http://localhost:<fitnesse.port>/HsacExamples`.

-To debug a fixture used in a FitNesse page: change the `@Suite` annotation's value to contain page name in `nl.hsac.fitnesse.fixture.FixtureDebugTest`, then just debug this test.
+To debug a fixture used in a FitNesse page: change the `@Suite` annotation's value in `nl.hsac.fitnesse.fixture.FixtureDebugTest` to contain the page name, then just debug this test.

 ## Documentation
 More information about this project can be found on its [GitHub Wiki](https://github.com/fhoeben/hsac-fitnesse-fixtures/wiki)